FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

     "net.fabricmc.example.ExampleMod::handle"
 ]
 ```

-   * If you're using any other language, consult the language adapter's documentation.
+If you're using any other language, consult the language adapter's documentation.
 The Kotlin one can be found on [Fabric Language Kotlin's README](https://github.com/FabricMC/fabric-language-kotlin/blob/master/README.md).

+#### Jars

-   * **jars** A list of nested JARs inside your mod's JAR to load.
-Before using the field, check out [[tutorial:loader04x#nested_jars|the guidelines on the usage of the nested JARs]].
+- **`jars`**: An array of nested JARs inside your mod's JAR to load.
+When using Loom, using `include` on your dependencies will automatically populate this.
 Each entry is an object containing `file` key.
 That should be a path inside your mod's JAR to the nested JAR.
 For example:

 ```json
 "jars": [